For today’s eTip I spoke with the author of the book 25 Powerful Strategies to Hire and Successfully Retain Millennials, JoAnne E. Marlow!

 Until next time,

-What If You Could Learn Social Media and Online Marketing Each Month With Ease?
+What If You Could Learn Social Media and Online Marketing Each Month With Ease – all at your own pace?

-If you are new to Social Media and online marketing or find it overwhelming and confusing, my monthly group coaching program, Social Blast: eMarketing for Entrepreneurs is a perfect way for you to incrementally learn the best strategies and tactics to help you grow your business online.
+If you are new to Social Media and online marketing or find it overwhelming and confusing, my monthly group coaching program, AMPLIFY!
+Business Academy is a perfect way for you to incrementally learn the best strategies and tactics to help you grow your business online.

 - Uncover what it takes to execute a successful, revenue-driving social media strategy